FlyingRhenquest/autocrud/README.md

 This is more-or-less a toy right now, but I expect it to be a lot more useful with not much more work.

+# TODOs

+ 1. Implement an annotation to allow naming tables.
+Currently you just get the structure name from reflection.
+ 2. Make sure Graph::Load works for complex graphs where up/down nodes in multiple places in the graph have the same node ID.